billti/v8dbg/readme.md

 location to load the correct dbgeng.dll and dbgmodel.dll files.

 The local path to WinDbgx in the first line of `runtests.bat` may need updating.

-### Release builds

-The above will create a debug build by default.
-To build a release build, create a release directory to use and change the CMake command to:

-`cmake -G Ninja -DCMAKE_BUILD_TYPE=RelWithDebInfo ../`

 ## Debugging the extension